jkubis96/GEDSpy/README.md

 <br />

 ```
-# load class DSA
+# import the DSA class from the Enrichment module
 from Enrichment import DSA

-# create class with results from get_full_results for set1 and set2
+# create instance of the DSA class with results from get_full_results for set1 and set2
 dsa_compare = DSA(results1, results2)
 ```